hase3b/Class-Imbalance-Classification-Performance-Analysis/README.md

 ### Following Evaluation Metrics Are Selected For This Project:
 • Precision (Both Classes), Recall (Both Classes), F1-Score (Both Classes), Accuracy, & AUC

+### Pipeline Implementation:
+To efficiently test multiple class imbalance techniques on multiple datasets, a master function and supporting functions have been created to streamline the workflow.
+This pipeline automates the process of fetching data, data cleaning, EDA, data transformation, feature selection, data splitting and CV, model learning, hyperparameter tuning, and model evaluation.
+First pipiline is used to get a baseline for each dataset and then after applying each class imbalance technique on each of the datasets pipeline is deployed again and again and the results of each approach are compiled with the baseline for comparison.
+The modular structure allows for easy extension and modification, facilitating comprehensive experimentation and analysis.
+For future work, this pipeline can be modified to enable more advance data imputation techniques, more robust CV approach, and usage of GridSearch for tuning of hyperparameters.

 ## Following Three Datasets Are Selected For This Project:
 ### Dataset 1